JMHah/ist303_spr25/slides/week06_slides_data.md

 What is [unicode](https://home.unicode.org/)?
 - a standard that assigns a unique number to each character used in written languages
-- currently has over 149K characters
+- currently has over 149K assigned characters
 - ASCII is always the first 128 characters (to remain backwards compatible)

 ---